agombolay/ribose-map/README.md

 </p>

 <p align="justify">
 <b>Significance</b>:

-With minimal software dependencies and comprehensive documentation, the Ribose-Map bioinformatics toolkit allows users to readily profile the identity and distribution of rNMPs in any organism of interest.
+<b>With minimal software dependencies and comprehensive documentation, the Ribose-Map bioinformatics toolkit allows users to readily profile the identity and distribution of rNMPs in any organism of interest.</b>
 </p>

 ## Usage